bushmr/sfazinfra/README.md

-# sfazinfra
-Azure Infrastructure code for Snowflake
+#Azure Infrastructure code for Snowflake